Tsallis entropy approach to radiotherapy treatments: Conclusions

-The use of Tsallis entropy and the second law of thermodynamics have allowed us to write a simple nonextensive expression for the single dose survival fraction.
+The use of Tsallis entropy and the maximum entropy \emph{ansatz} (second law of thermodynamics) have allowed us to write a simple nonextensive expression for the single dose survival fraction.
 The mathematical constraints, required to define the probabilities composition such that the two limiting behaviors are described, introduce a new parameter, relating the radiation sessions.
 The fits to available experimental data show that usual treatment have non trivial values of this parameter, \emph{i.e.}, are not close to the limiting behaviors.
-This make the study of this coefficient relevant for clinical treatments and experimental setups.
+This makes the study of this coefficient relevant for clinical treatments and experimental setups.

-The existence of a critical dosage arises from these composition rules, providing a criterion to adjust a treatment to kill every tumor cell or minimize the damage over healthy tissue.
-This could be reached changing the number of sessions or the radiation dose by session, allowing to switch between isoeffective treatments.
+The existence of a varying critical dosage arises from these composition rules, providing a criterion to adjust the critical treatment that kills every tumor cell or minimize the damage caused to healthy tissue.
+This could be accomplished changing the number of sessions or the radiation dose by session, allowing to switch between isoeffective treatments.

 Also an expression for the effective dose in continuous irradiation treatments has been found, showing it is phenomenologically linked to the previous one.
 This has the potential to provide isoeffect relationships in continuous dose treatments such as brachytherapy.
 Besides, a relation between fractionated and continuous therapies could be established from the obtained coefficients.